getodk/docs/docs/central-intro.rst

  - ODK Briefcase-compatible data output
  - ODK Briefcase push/pull support

 Central is in active development.
 We have a lot of exciting ideas for its future and we look forward to hearing yours as well.
-See `What is coming in Central <https://forum.getodk.org/t/whats-coming-in-central-over-the-next-few-years/19677>`_ for more on future direction.
+See `our roadmap <https://roadmap.getodk.org>`_ for more on future direction.

 .. _central-intro-overview: